X

 Fact-checking & Information disorders

-• Techniques for fact-checking and source verification
+• Techniques for fact-checking and (open) source verification

-• Analyzing misinformation and disinformation strategies
+• Analysing misinformation and disinformation strategies

-• Understanding platform policies on false information
+• Understanding platform policies and legal environment (DSA, Code of Practice on Disinformation)

 • Using verification tools